Chapter Seventy Seven

 The answer is always pizza, but I thought I’d ask anyway.
 The girls lay on the mats, we click on satellite radio, electronic dance, turn down the lights.
 Nikko and Zi go to shower.

-It’s almost six, Chloe and Amaya are on the couch watching a movie with the sound off, I work on Dasha, cold hand, then hot, gently massaging joints in the ankle, knee, shoulder and elbow, we gel pack them for twenty minutes.
+It’s almost six, Chloe and Amaya are on the couch watching a movie with the sound off, everything these days has the option of subtitles.
+I work on Dasha, cold hand, then hot, gently massaging joints in the ankle, knee, shoulder and elbow, we gel pack them for twenty minutes.

 After I remove the gel packs, Janah and I warm the joints, Amaya and Daria make cocktails, dancing starts up, Dasha and Daria adorable dancing together.
 They do exactly the same moves like a mirror image.
 Before I realize it, it’s seven thirty, security is buzzing and the pizza is here.